syncfusion-content/wpf-docs/wpf/Diagram/General.md

 {% endhighlight %}

-> Note: If any node’s context menu is assigned using the ContextMenu property of that node, then it will take precedence over the DiagramView’s NodeContextMenu property.
+N> If any node’s context menu is assigned using the ContextMenu property of that node, then it will take precedence over the DiagramView’s NodeContextMenu property.
 The same applies to Line Connectors.